berryamin/Python/Python-3/Doc/library/urllib.parse.rst

    Convert a mapping object or a sequence of two-element tuples, which may either be a :class:`str` or a :class:`bytes`,  to a "percent-encoded" string.
-The resultant string must be converted to bytes using the user-specified encoding before it is sent to :func:`urlopen` as the optional *data* argument.
+If the resultant string is to be used as a *data* for POST operation with :func:`~urllib.request.urlopen` function, then it should be properly encoded to bytes, otherwise it would result in a :exc:`TypeError`.

    The resulting string is a series of ``key=value`` pairs separated by ``'&'`` characters, where both *key* and *value* are quoted using :func:`quote_plus` above.
 When a sequence of two-element tuples is used as the *query*